Our cross curricular themed approach

 Speaking and Listening: From EYFS throughout the school we encourage pupils to develop language skills through play, drama, role play, discussion and other learning activities.
 We place a strong emphasis on the acquisition of vocabulary and technical language, and endeavour to ensure that children learn to speak clearly and accurately, and to listen effectively.

 Phonics: We teach phonics and word decoding skills to help children become fluent readers and successful writers.
-Discrete daily phonics sessions are taught throughout EYFS and KS1 using the Letters and Sounds scheme, and this is reinforced using Phonics Play to consolidate learning.
+Discrete daily phonics sessions are taught throughout EYFS and KS1 using the Letters and Sounds scheme (also Jolly Phonics in EYFS), and this is reinforced using Phonics Play to consolidate learning.

 Reading: In addition to phonics, KS1 pupils have the opportunity to read regularly to